 Interpreting social survey data always requires care and caution, for they have important limitations and flaws.
 In order to address limitations we attempt to corroborate findings where possible with multiple indicators and multiple data sources.

 Existing evidence clearly shows that levels of opposition to immigration in the UK are moderately high.
-Figure 1 shows that a majority endorse reducing immigration.
-Those who favour reducing the number of immigrants coming to Britain is 58% (one third say ‘reduce a lot’ and a further 25% say ‘reduce a little’).
-A further 30% would prefer the number of immigrants to stay about the same, but those favouring an increase are a small minority.
+Figure 1 shows that those who favoured reducing the number of immigrants coming to Britain in 2019 was 44% (22% say ‘reduce a lot’ and a further 22% say ‘reduce a little’).
+A further 39% said they would prefer the number of immigrants to stay about the same (the most common answer), while those favouring an increase were a minority of 17%.
 The same question asked in a face-to-face survey in 2013 found that 77% favour a reduction in numbers suggesting that attitudes may have shifted somewhat.
 However, we turn to the question of whether attitudes are shifting over time in more detail in the next section, taking a longer view.

 The series from Ipsos MORI data goes back to 1989.
 Here too we have reason to be cautious in interpreting some of the results as the response options in most years included a ‘neither agree nor disagree’ answer category, but for some years it did not.
 Answers tend to be less favourable where there is no neutral answer option and this may explain the spike in 2012, for example.
 Nonetheless, consistent question wording since 2013 suggests that there has been a recent softening of attitudes with just 45% agreeing that there are too many immigrants in 2017 compared to 64% just 4 years earlier.

-Finally, Figure 2 shows the trend from the European Social Survey, which asked a rather different question about whether people of a different race should be allowed to come and live in Britain.
+Finally, Figure 2 also shows the trend from the European Social Survey, which asked a rather different question about whether people of a different race should be allowed to come and live in Britain.
 This series provides corroborating evidence for a recent softening of attitudes.
-While the level allowing only ‘a few’ or ‘none’ was consistently hovering at around 50% between 2002 and 2012, it had dropped to 43% in 2014 and further to 32% in 2016.
+While the level allowing only ‘a few’ or ‘none’ was consistently hovering at around 50% between 2002 and 2012, it had dropped to 43% in 2014, to 32% in 2016, and further to 26% in 2018.

-Immigration is perceived to be one of the ‘most important issues’ facing the British public, though its salience has declined since the Brexit referendum
+Immigration was perceived to be one of the ‘most important issues’ facing the British public in 2015-2016, but its salience declined after the Brexit referendum

 In the year or so before the EU referendum, between June 2015 and June 2016, immigration was consistently named as the most salient issue facing the country, peaking at 56% in September 2015.
 In 1994, which was the starting point of this data series, less than 5% of respondents thought of immigration as a concern, and it remained rarely mentioned prior to 2000.
 The increasing rate of immigration from the EU since the accession of the “A8 countries” to the EU was accompanied by a clear change in public mood between 2001 and 2016.
 Immigration was displaced as primary concern by the economy during the recession years but quickly returned to prominence.